Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 THF staff will review the application for completeness, checking that all required supporting documentation has been received.
 The proposal is then sent to the Grants Committee for assessment and makes a recommendation to the THF board.
 The full board votes on proposals at the quarterly meeting typically held during the third week of the month following each submission deadline (usually January, April, July, and October.)

-There may occasionally be deviation from these dates; please view the deadline table found here for the most current timeline for your application.
+There may occasionally be deviation from these dates; please view the deadline table found here for the most current cycle timelines.

 Applicants will receive notification of the decision within 14 days following the board vote.
 Please do not call or email the office to inquire about the decision unless your organization did not receive notification within the indicated time period.